 Following the Opening Ceremony of this regional conference, which took place in the Palace of Brigades with the participation of the President of Albania H.E.
 Mr. Ilir Meta, leaders of religious communities in Albania emphasized the historical role that these communities have played in the protection of religious balance in Albania.
 They argued that while they are proud of the precious legacy of religious harmony in Albania, they also feel responsible for protecting and developing this legacy for the future generations.
 Religious leaders emphasized the importance for not politicizing religion, avoiding extremisms, and called for an increased interreligious cooperation among different religious communities in Albania, but also in the Western Balkan countries.

-His Excellency Archbishop Anastasios during his speech argued that “for a vision of peaceful coexistence among the peoples of the Balkans to become a reality, new initiatives are needed, with creative thinking and a wider perspective.”
-He added that “every type of war or violence in the name of religion is an offense against religion.”
-Read full speech in Eng/Alb.
+His Excellency Archbishop Anastasios during his speech argued that “for a vision of peaceful coexistence among the peoples of the Balkans to become a reality, new initiatives are needed, with creative thinking and a wider perspective.

 His Excellency H. Bujar Spahiu said that “The religious leaders in Albania are now proud of the legacy that we have inherited from our predecessors, and we feel responsible for preserving this legacy, by having determined commitment to pass it through generations.”
 Read full speech in Eng/Alb.

 His Excellency Archbishop George A. Frendo O.P emphasized “In principle, religions are for peace.
 If any religion serves to incite struggles, racism, injustice or discrimination, then it is not a true religion, but only a caricature of the same.”
 He added that “let us be not only guardians of peace, but also prophets and apostles of peace worldwide.”
 Read full speech in Eng/Alb.